sashirajc/jekyll-now/_posts/2018-10-06-simple-storage-service.md

 ---
 layout: post
-title: AWS Simple Storage Service
+title: AWS Simple Storage Service (S3)
 tags: AWS
 ---

-# Simple Storage Service (S3)

 One of the first AWS services to be made available.
 Very important topic for all AWS certifications.